cloudfoundry/diego-notes/proposals/measuring_performance.md

 1. Spin up N/10 AWS instances.
 Let's call these *pusher* instances.
 2. On each *pusher* instance perform 40 rounds of parallel pushes:
   - Perform the following 10 times:
-      - Round A: In parallel, push 13 Westley, 3 Max, 1 Princess, 3 Humperdink
+      - Round A: In parallel, push 13 Westley, 3 Max, 1 Buttercup, 3 Humperdink
-      - Round B: In parallel, push 13 Westley, 3 Max, 0 Princess, 3 Humperdink
+      - Round B: In parallel, push 13 Westley, 3 Max, 0 Buttercup, 3 Humperdink
-      - Round C: In parallel, push 14 Westley, 3 Max, 1 Princess, 2 Humperdink
+      - Round C: In parallel, push 14 Westley, 3 Max, 1 Buttercup, 2 Humperdink
-      - Round D: In parallel, push 14 Westley, 3 Max, 0 Princess, 2 Humperdink
+      - Round D: In parallel, push 14 Westley, 3 Max, 0 Buttercup, 2 Humperdink
 3. Each push should verify that we can route to the pushed applications.
 4. We'll want to record the following timings and info:
    - how long each application took to push.